 We offer a good number of organised rides of varying distances, difficulty and average speeds.
 We are a racing club, which means that we strive to improve our speed and endurance and, if you want, to compete in Time Trials and races.
 Each rider has different ambitions and we have a ride to cater for most, whether this is to lose weight or to complete ever-longer sportives.
-See below for the rides we offer.
+See the regular rides we offer listed below.

 Will you be left behind?
 No – all rides stop at suitable points to let slower riders catch up unless it is agreed that the faster riders can go on.

 For riders new to the club, we strongly recommend coming to the Saturday morning ‘Bacon Butty Run’, starting at Di Paulos cafe in Bexhill at 09:30 (for a coffee and a chat).
 This is the slowest and flattest ride we have – a great chance to meet other riders with different fitness levels and find out more about us.